|Library Account||Borrowing & Returning|

-Click "Place a Hold" and then "Send Request."
+Fill in the form and click "Send Request."
 Your request will go to another Novanet library that has the book.
 They will mail it to Mount Allison, and we will notify you when it arrives (usually three to five business days).
 You can also place holds on Mount Allison items, and staff will get the items and notify you when they are ready for pick-up.
-During COVID Red periods, we use a Books by Mail service.

 How do I place an interlibrary loan request?

 Log into the Interlibrary Loan form using your student or staff/faculty number and your four-digit Library PIN.
 Fill in required fields including title and author.
 Click "submit."
 You will receive e-mail notification that your request is being processed.

 See the interlibrary loan page for more information or watch a short video tutorial:

 How do I search for books or e-books?